louismullie/temp-data/markdown_final/fd7ffee1-9f04-8ddd-22e2-bdbc3c968d87.md

 Upper respiratory infections caused by Streptococcus pneumoniae (formerly Diplococcus pneumonia)

-Anthrax due to Bacillus anthracis, including inhalation anthrax (post-exposure): to reduce the incidence or progression of disease following exposure to aerosolized Bacillus anthracis .
+Anthrax due to Bacillus anthracis, including inhalation anthrax (post-exposure): to reduce the incidence or progression of disease following exposure to aerosolized Bacillus anthracis.

 When penicillin is contraindicated, doxycycline is an alternative drug in the treatment of infections due to: